ykotturi/socialmedia-feedback-workshop/README.md

 ## Organizers

 **<a href="https://scholar.google.com/citations?user=Q6Ju9MwAAAAJ&hl=en" target="_blank">Yasmine Kotturi</a>** is a PhD student in Human-Computer Interaction at Carnegie-Mellon, and a member of PrototypePGH!
 Yasmine builds software tools to help amateur and professional creators (crafters, designers, makers) receive effective feedback throughout their design process.
 Last summer at <a href="https://www.etsy.com" target="_blank">Etsy</a>, she researched how thousands of Etsy sellers (based in the U.S., U.K., and India) connect with peers online to navigate the many uncertainties that arise in digitally-mediated work.
-With <a href="https://www.forge.community/" target="_blank">Community Forge</a>, a co-working space in Wilkinsburg, PA, Yasmine is working to offer training courses on computer literacy and digital labor platforms to strengthen employability within the local community.

 **<a href="http://allieblaising.com/">Allie Blaising</a>** is Communication Studies and Data Science undergraduate at Cal Poly, San Luis Obispo.
 She studies how technology increasingly mediates work and uses her social science background to design technologies.
 Over the last two years, she studied the tactics and tools online freelancers use to navigate their work, as well as the unique challenges in these new forms of work.
 She is also a freelance photographer and Vice President of Outreach of Women in Business at Cal Poly, where she hosts professional and personal development workshops with small business owners and local entrepreneurs.